-#6.
-Walt Disney World Resort is transforming Downtown Disney into Disney Springs doubling the number of shops, restaurants and other venues.
-The new area will open in phases starting in 2015 and include, Morimoto Asia, a one-of-a-kind dining experience created by Chef Masaharu Morimoto, of Iron Chef America fame.
-For the master chef's first pan-Asian dining experience, Morimoto Asia's extraordinary, 36-foot (11-meter) tall, two-story layout includes a vast range of areas to explore including open terraces, a grand hall, private rooms, long bar, cocktail lounge, waterside seating and more.
+6. Walt Disney World Resort is transforming Downtown Disney into Disney Springs, doubling the number of shops, restaurants and other venues.
+Opening in phases starting in 2015, Disney Springs is set to include Morimoto Asia, a one-of-a-kind dining experience created by Chef Masaharu Morimoto of Iron Chef America fame.
+For the master chef's first pan-Asian dining experience, Morimoto Asia's extraordinary, 36-foot (11-meter) tall, two-story layout includes a vast range of areas to explore, including open terraces, a grand hall, private rooms, a long bar, a cocktail lounge, waterside seating and more.

-#7.
-The BOATHOUSE is an upscale, waterfront dining restaurant at Disney Springs that will immerse guests with experiences beyond the cuisine.
-Guests can listen to live music or take a romantic Captain's guided tour aboard The Venezia, a beautifully crafted 40-foot (12-meter) wooden Italian Water Taxi featuring champagne toasts and chocolate-covered strawberries.
-The BOATHOUSE will be showcased in an expansive restaurant with three distinctive bars, one built over the water.
+7. The BOATHOUSE is an upscale, waterfront dining restaurant at Disney Springs that will immerse guests with experiences beyond the cuisine.
+Guests can listen to live music or take a romantic Captain's guided tour aboard The Venezia, a beautifully crafted, 40-foot (12-meter) wooden Italian Water Taxi featuring champagne toasts and chocolate-covered strawberries.
+The BOATHOUSE will be will have three distinctive bars, one built over the water.
 Guests will enjoy a gourmet menu served daily until 2 a.m. featuring steaks, chops, fresh seafood and a raw bar.

-#10.
-SeaWorld Orlando will debut an all-new show, Clyde & Seamore's Sea Lion High, a hilarious tale, filled with amazing animal behaviors and splashy audience fun.
-The comedic sea lion duo will be joined by mischievous otters, a 2,300 lb.
-(1043 kg) walrus and a cast of goofy human characters.
+10. SeaWorld Orlando will debut an all-new show, Clyde & Seamore's Sea Lion High, a hilarious tale, filled with amazing animal behaviors and splashy audience fun.
+The comedic sea lion duo will be joined by mischievous otters, a 2,300-pound (1043 kg) walrus, and a cast of goofy human characters.

-#11.
-The Dr. Phillips Center for the Performing Arts delivers a stellar lineup of 2015 entertainment for its inaugural season: Broadway productions including Disney's Newsies, Motown the Musical, Pippin and Disney's Beauty and the Beast; big-name musicians John Mellancamp, Jason Mraz and Idina Menzel; and comedians Jerry Seinfeld, Jay Leno and Bill Maher will complement an ongoing Jazz Roots series and Orlando Ballet season.
+11. The Dr. Phillips Center for the Performing Arts delivers a stellar lineup of 2015 entertainment for its inaugural season: Broadway productions including Disney's Newsies, Motown the Musical, Pippin, and Disney's Beauty and the Beast; big-name musicians John Mellencamp, Jason Mraz and Idina Menzel; and comedians Jerry Seinfeld, Jay Leno and Bill Maher will complement an ongoing Jazz Roots series and Orlando Ballet season.

-#12.
-Orlando City Soccer Club is Major League Soccer's newest expansion team set to debut in 2015 with global soccer icon, Kaká.
-The Orlando City Soccer Club will kick-off their first MLS season at the newly rebuilt Orlando Citrus Bowl Stadium.
-After a $207 million reconstruction, sports fans will enjoy an all-new lower bowl with more legroom, improved broadband and Wi-Fi coverage and expanded concession with healthy and gluten-free options.
+12. Orlando City Soccer Club is Major League Soccer's newest expansion team, set to debut in 2015 with global soccer icon, Kaká.
+The Orlando City Soccer Club will kick off their first MLS season at the newly rebuilt Orlando Citrus Bowl Stadium.
+After a $207 million reconstruction, sports fans will enjoy an all-new lower bowl with more legroom, improved broadband and Wi-Fi coverage, and expanded concessions with healthy and gluten-free options.

-#14.
-Disney's Polynesian Villas & Bungalows at Disney's Polynesian Village Resort will feature 20 Bungalows on Seven Seas Lagoon and 360 Deluxe Studios.
-The Bungalows will be the first of this type of accommodation at Disney, sleep up to eight guests, and feature a plunge pool with views of fireworks over Magic Kingdom Park.
+14. Disney's Polynesian Villas & Bungalows at Disney's Polynesian Village Resort will feature 20 Bungalows on Seven Seas Lagoon and 360 Deluxe Studios.
+The first-of-its-type accommodation at Disney, the Bungalows will sleep up to eight guests and feature a plunge pool with views of fireworks over the Magic Kingdom.
 The first phase is scheduled to open in 2015.
-The Walt Disney World Swan and Dolphin Hotel is getting a $125 million, multi-phased, multi-story upgrade.
+Additionally, Walt Disney World Swan and Dolphin Resort is getting a $125 million, multi-phased, multi-story upgrade.

-#15.
-The JW Marriott Orlando, Grande Lakes will welcome new restaurant concept based on the resort's 13,000-square-foot (1,208-square-meter) farm.
+15. JW Marriott Orlando, Grande Lakes will welcome a new restaurant concept based on the resort's 13,000-square-foot (1,208-square-meter) farm.
 Whisper Creek Farm: The Kitchen, will serve up farm-fresh food and signature craft beer.